farenasl/miscellaneous/DotNetCore/ReadinessAssessmentConsolidator/README.md

 # Introduction
 This is not more than a simple Excel data consolidator app.
-This app consider an static structure to consolidate data inside of different Excel files and then, generate a results file with all information consolidated in just one file.
+This app consider an static structure to consolidate data from different Excel files and then, generate a results file with all information consolidated in just one file.

+**This project was made based on the structure used for the BMA Pilot, any change on the structure of the files to consolidate will cause the program to fail.
+Future version could consider dynamic structures and error handling.**

 # End-User execution
 ## Pre-Requirements